paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-101-national-fish-habitat-conservation-through-partnerships.md

   (A) a requirement that a quorum of the members of the Board be present to transact business;

-  (B) a requirement that no recommendations may be adopted by the Board, except by the vote of two-thirds of all members;
+  (B) a requirement that no recommendations may be adopted by the Board, except by the vote of two-thirds of the members present;

   (C) procedures for establishing national goals and priorities for fish habitat conservation for the purposes of this chapter;